 While scaling down from 56 to 18 pralines, I was concerned that my trusty 3 quart nonstick pan would be too large for the smaller amount of candy.
 A 2 quart pan seemed too small so I went with the 3 quart and was relieved the candy mixture was deep enough to submerge the thermometer.
 I was able to control the heat and keep the temp rising at a slow and steady pace.

-Once the heat was rising slowly and steadily, the recipe came together easily and was more relaxing to make then regular pecans.
-For chewy pecans, you don’t have to worry about the race to drop them before the sugar crystallizes in the pan.
+Once the heat was rising slowly and steadily, the recipe came together easily and was more relaxing to make.
+For chewy pralines, you don't have to worry about the race to drop them before the sugar crystallizes in the pan.

 Texas Chewy Pralines Small Batch